Sony A850 versus Sony A77

 |Sony A900 (⇒ lft | rgt)||optical||YES||3.0||922||fixed||no||8000||5.0||no||YES|

-Both the A850 and the A77 have been discontinued, but can regularly be found used on ebay.
+Both the A850 and the A77 have been discontinued, but can regularly be found used on eBay.
 The A77 was replaced by the Sony A77 II, while the A850 does not have a direct successor.

-Reasons to prefer the Sony Alpha A850:
+Advantages of the Sony Alpha A850:

 - Better low-light sensitivity: Requires less light for good images (0.8 stops ISO advantage).